A natural at-home treatment to calm your overactive mind…

 One study showed that the medicinal properties of lavender essential oil become apparent in the blood stream in as little as five minutes after rubbing it onto the skin.

-However, inhaling lavender essential oil has been found to be the one of the most powerful and successful ways to treat anxiety.
+However, inhaling lavender essential oil has been found to be the one of the most powerful and successful ways to treat stress and anxiety.
 The nerves that detect aromas are actually in your sinuses - they're extensions of the olfactory system which is the part of the brain connected to smell.

 When you breathe in an essential oil, the evaporating micro particles reach the part of your brain that controls stress, anxiety and your emotions within a matter of milliseconds.